Hidden Costs Your Mortgage Calculator

 The biggest question that investors would ask is whether using Business Buy to Let Mortgages can actually reduce their tax bill.
 It is interesting to know that the answer is yes in many cases.
 The key benefit does lie in how interest payments and property-related expenses are being treated in the first place.
 The mortgage interest is usually fully deductible as a business expense, whereas individual landlords lost out under recent tax reforms when they hold property through a limited company.

 This means that you can deduct interest payments, maintenance costs, management fees, and other operational expenses before paying corporation tax on your profits.
 This can lead to significant savings each year, certainly for high-income landlords who would otherwise be in a higher personal tax bracket.
+For larger projects requiring quick capital, Bridging Loans Over £500,000 can also be arranged within the company structure to maintain tax advantages.

 More Flexibility in Managing Profits